-Short time steps; many interactions between neighbouring meshes, and therefore numerous cases of data exchange and synchronizations.
+Significant interactions between neighbouring meshes, and therefore numerous cases of data exchange and synchronizations.
 The subtler part of the parallelism in the code..

-> In the physics
+➤ In the physics

-longer time steps; no interaction between neighbouring columns of the atmosphere.
+There is no interaction between neighbouring columns of the atmosphere, which can easily be handled separately.